 Health (Max Bell Clinic), Students with Disabilities - Jennifer Keeping AccessAbility Centre, Personal Counselling Services, Chaplaincy, Student Life Centre, International Exchange Programs, International Student Advisors, Financial Aid and the Writing Centre.

 The Learning Commons and Student Life Centre

 The Learning Commons and Student Life Centre is a welcoming inviting space, providing students with ready access to a wide variety of relevant services, from academic writing to assistance with personal challenges.
 When students come to the Commons, they will be able to speak to someone who will help or guide them.

 Services included within the Learning Commons and Student Life Centre are:

 Jennifer Keeping AccessAbility Centre (JKAC)

 Mel Clarke Ext.
 1404

 The JKAC is well equipped with a wide variety of services to assist students with disabilities.
 Services range from arranging tutorials to facilitating academic accommodations.
 JKAC also utilizes or has access to a wide selection of assistive technologies to provide additional support.

 The Writing Centre

 Tammy Byrne Ext.
 1325

-All CBU students can discuss ways to strengthen their writing skills in free one-one-one sessions with a tutor at the writing centre.
-Students can make an appointment to discuss any writing assignment at any stage of the writing process.
-For more information, visit www.cbu.ca/writing-centre.
+The Writing Centre is a free writing resource for all CBU students.
+The Centre's goal is to help students better understand university-level writing and improve their writing skills.
+Students can make an appointment to work one-on-one with a member of the Writing Centre's staff on any writing assignment at any stage of the writing process.

 International Student Advisors

-TBA Ext. xxxx Mark Carabin Ext.
+TBA Ext.
 1671

+Elaine Delaney Ext.
+1986

 The International Student Advisors are responsible for international student orientation, non-academic advisory services, registration of students for medical coverage, and co-ordination of special events related to the international students such as field trips and community orientation.

 Academic and Career Advisors

 Mike MacIsaac Ext.
 1408

 TBA Ext.
 1278

 Advisors provide academic advising to first year students and returning students who are considering the next phase of their academic lives.
 They will also provide advice on student programs and course preparation, employment development including securing volunteer placements for BACS students and student evaluation and placements and work terms for co-op students.

 In addition, the Advisors will: